 A Collaborative Focus on Youth Anxiety

 Of all the symptoms of psychological disorders, anxiety is perhaps the most prevalent.
 It occurs as the dominant symptom in general anxiety disorder, social phobia, panic disorder, obsessive-compulsive disorder, and post-traumatic stress disorder.
 Importantly, a substantial proportion of these conditions have their origins in childhood.
 According to a national survey of adolescent mental health by the National Institute of Mental Health, about 8 percent of teens ages 13 to 18 are severely impaired by an anxiety disorder.
-To address this often under-recognized and misdiagnosed condition in children and adolescents, NewYork-Presbyterian established the Youth Anxiety Center in 2013 in association with Weill Cornell Medicine and Columbia University Medical Center.
-The Youth Anxiety Center brings together psychiatrists, psychologists, and neuro-behavioral scientists who integrate patient care, basic and clinical research, and education to create a collaborative focus on one of the most challenging psychiatric disorders affecting society today.
+To address this often under-recognized and misdiagnosed condition in children and adolescents, NewYork-Presbyterian established the Center for Youth Mental Health (formerly known as the Youth Anxiety Center) in 2013 in association with Weill Cornell Medicine and Columbia University Medical Center.
+The Center for Youth Mental Health brings together psychiatrists, psychologists, and neuro-behavioral scientists who integrate patient care, basic and clinical research, and education to create a collaborative focus on one of the most challenging psychiatric disorders affecting society today.
 Following are some of their innovative efforts in developing clinical programs and research initiatives that are making a difference in the lives of youngsters suffering with anxiety disorders and their families.

 Managing Anxiety on the Road to Independence